 In this post: Transform Thanksgiving leftovers into delicious meals with these genius ways to use them up, so you’re not wondering what to do with all that food!

 So the big day has come and gone – or it will soon and you’re super prepared!
 The family got together.
 Everyone gave thanks.
-And your Turkey dinner was a success.
+And your Turkey dinner is complete.
 You survived.
 But now what to do with Thanksgiving leftovers?
-Well, here are 12 ways to use Thanksgiving leftovers so you never have to wonder what to do with them again!
+Well, here are a bunch of ways to use Thanksgiving leftovers so you never have to wonder what to do with them again!

 1. Turkey Pot Pie